-When the Timeline slider below the View area is moved by clicking arrows or dragging the black box, trails showing the cell movements will be displayed.
+When the Timeline slider below the View area is moved by clicking the arrow buttons or dragging the black box, trails showing the cell movements will be displayed.

 Use the checkboxes to hide or shorten the cell trails and to hide the cell outlines.